 The benefits of Greek coffee for our health

-Let’s see more specific what benefits Greek coffee has on our health; benefits that are exclusively related to the consumption of this type of coffee, that far outweighs the rest.
+Let’s see more specifically what benefits Greek coffee has on our health and the benefits that are exclusively related to the consumption of this type of coffee that far outweighs the rest.

 - Its anti-cancer effect: The benefits of Greek coffee extend to this area too as Greek coffee is rich in polyphenols, chlorogenic and caffeic acid, theophylline, and theobromine which have a strong effect against esophageal cancer, oral cavity, and its pharynx.
 Chlorogenic acid also improves inflammation, blood sugar, cholesterol levels and high blood pressure.

-- Its digestive action: Greek coffee has benefits that are also related to our metabolism since we can activate it and digest it better after a meal by drinking a coffee.
-Greek coffee is suitable for consumption without added sugar, milk due to its rich taste, while the caffeine it contains increases the motility of the intestine and the speed of passage of food through the gastrointestinal tract, accelerating the process of digestion.
+- Its digestive action: Greek coffee has benefits that are also related to our metabolism since we can activate it and digest it better after a meal by drinking coffee.
+Greek coffee is suitable for consumption without added sugar and/or milk due to its rich taste.
+While the caffeine it contains increases the motility of the intestine and the speed of passage of food through the gastrointestinal tract and accelerating the process of digestion.